-Our resident road cycling junkie, Craig, has tried and tested a bunch of road cycling routes in the Highlands and here, he discloses his top picks for a weekend cycle.
+Resident road cycling junkie, Craig, has tried and tested a bunch of road cycling routes in the Highlands and here, he shares his top picks for a weekend cycle.

 And, being the super nice guy that he is, he’s even included some vital stats – just so you know exactly what you’re getting yourself into!

 Whatever your age or ability, there is always a cycling route to suit you.
-Here are a few of my favourite rides in the Highlands, ranging from a lunchtime ride, an after work commute, or a day trip with a much longer ride.
-Check out the gallery above for some images of the routes.
+Here are a few of my favourite rides in the Highlands, ranging from a lunchtime ride, an after-work commute, or a day trip with a much longer ride.
+Check out the gallery below for some images of the routes.

 This short lunchtime ride proved useful when I was training for the Corrieyairack Challenge, as it takes in the last 1.5 mile of the route, including the infamous “Brae” at Kincraig.
 It might not seem like much on a normal day but after 42 miles on the duathlon it’s good to know what’s coming and that you can do it!